Appendix A: Types of corrective action

 - At the conclusion of the proofs, the hearing body will give each party an opportunity to make closing arguments, orally and/or in writing.
 If the hearing body requires additional evidence before rendering its decision, it will so advise the parties before the conclusion of the hearing and will give the parties a reasonable opportunity, generally not to exceed five to ten days, to comment or rebut.

 - The hearing body will issue its decision in writing within thirty calendar days after closing arguments have been made.
 The written decision will indicate whether the termination is upheld and whether any remedy is awarded to the staff member.
-If the staff member is awarded any remedy, such remedy may include reinstatement to the staff member's previous position or to other employment by the college, either with or without lost compensation and/or benefits, or severance benefits without re-employment by the college.
+If the staff member is awarded any remedy, such remedy may include reinstatement to the staff member's previous position or to other employment by the university, either with or without lost compensation and/or benefits, or severance benefits without re-employment by the university.

 A copy of the appeal and the final determination will be kept in the Human Resources Office and the appeal and final determination will remain confidential.

-This procedure is intended to provide the sole and exclusive means to the staff member to enforce all of the policies and procedures of Calvin College that relate in any way to corrective action or termination of employment.
+This procedure is intended to provide the sole and exclusive means to the staff member to enforce all of the policies and procedures of Calvin University that relate in any way to corrective action or termination of employment.

 Appendix C: Benefits eligibility